 My mother never heard back from the Pillar of Fire Mission.

-This year, we are honored to have four young women being discipled at the Campolo Center for Ministry, in addition to three graduates!
+This year, we are honored to have four young women being discipled at the Campolo Center for Ministry, in addition to two graduates!

 As Jesus said to his disciples, “The harvest truly is plentiful but the workers are few.” – Matt 9:37 NIV